-The Client shall submit documents required to demonstrate compliance with the pertinent sections of the latest BEC that include, but not limited to:
+The Client shall submit documents to demonstrate compliance with the pertinent sections of the latest BEC that include, but are not limited to:

 - a) plans and specifications showing details of scope of work, all pertinent data, features, equipment and systems of the project area including complete descriptions of materials, engineering data, test data, manufacturer's data, and all other data necessary to allow proper identification of components that affect the project area's energy use; and - b) an energy analysis report prepared and certified by a qualified professional person.
 The energy analysis report shall include a formal certifying statement informing the scope of compliance and confirming the compliance with the BEC either by Prescriptive or Performance Option.
 The statement shall be accompanied by a set of documents, including as-fitted/installation drawings, design calculations and standard forms as required in the BEC.
-On the use of performance approach to demonstrate compliance, the statement shall include a report describing the simulation software, the simulation results, and the modeling assumptions shall also be submitted.
+On the use of performance approach to demonstrate compliance, the statement shall include a report describing the simulation software, the simulation results, and the modeling assumptions.

-Documents issued by the certifying body of the BEC confirming compliance are recognised as an acceptable alternative to the submission of documents a) and b) above.
+Documents issued by the certifying body of the BEC, which confirm compliance, are recognised as an acceptable alternative to the submission of documents a) and b) above.

-The compliance with the Building Energy Codes can reduce the energy consumption and the operating cost.
+Compliance with the Building Energy Codes [1] can reduce energy consumption and operating costs.
 The power plants in Hong Kong mainly use coal and natural gas as fuel to generate electricity.
-The reduction of energy leads to the saving of fossil fuels associated, and less generation of carbon dioxide which contributes to global climate change.
+The reduction of energy leads to the saving of fossil fuels, and reduces carbon dioxide emissions which contribute to global climate change.